Boundary-driven delayed-feedback control of spatiotemporal dynamics in excitable media

 \section{Abstract}

-Electrical scroll waves may cause life-threatening arrhythmias in the heart, and it is therefore important to control their dynamics.
-We explore how boundary layer heterogeneities affect the scroll wave dynamics in a semidiscrete electrophysiological model.
-Using simulations, we show that reducing the coupling strength near the boundaries of thin tissues results in a decrease of the angular frequency of the scroll wave, which in turn prevents its meandering instability.
-Finally, we propose a simplified model that only considers activation in the boundary layer and in one bulk tissue slice, and show that it is able to faithfully capture our numerical observations.
+Scroll-wave instabilities in excitable domains are central to life‐threatening arrhythmias, yet practical methods to stabilize these dynamics remain limited.
+Here, we investigate the effects of boundary layer heterogeneities in the spatiotemporal dynamics of a quasi-2D semidiscrete excitable model.
+We reveal that a novel boundary-driven mechanism suppresses meandering and chaotic spiral dynamics.
+We show how the strength of the heterogeneities mediates the emergence of this regulation through a pinning-unpinning-like transition.
+We derive a reduced 2D model and find that a decrease in bulk excitability and a boundary-driven delayed-feedback underlie the stabilization.
+Our results may point to alternative methods to control arrhythmias.

 Spatially extended nonlinear systems can exhibit complex spatiotemporal dynamics, often after undergoing an instability \cite{cross1993pattern,cross2009pattern}.
-Examples include oscillations in chemical reactions \cite{zaikin1970concentration}, Rayleigh-B\'enard convection patterns \cite{egolf2000mechanisms,cross1995domain}, turbulence in active matter \cite{martinez2019selection}, extreme events in lasers \cite{pammi2023extreme}, and rogue waves in dissipative optical systems \cite{tlidi2022rogue}.
+Examples include signaling protein waves on cell membranes \cite{tan2020topological}, oscillations in chemical reactions \cite{zaikin1970concentration, ouyang2000transition}, Rayleigh-B\'enard convection patterns \cite{maurer1979rayleigh,egolf2000mechanisms,cross1995domain}, turbulence in active matter \cite{martinez2019selection}, extreme events in lasers \cite{pammi2023extreme}, and rogue waves in dissipative optical systems \cite{tlidi2022rogue}.
 One question that has attracted considerable attention is how this complexity can be controlled and how these instabilities can be suppressed \cite{walkama2020disorder,ivars2022optical,beppu2024magnetically}.
 This is a particularly relevant question in the context of cardiac dynamics.
-Cardiac tissue is a prototypical example of an excitable medium and, under normal conditions, a planar electrical activation front sweeps through the tissue.
-The accompanied mechanical wave then contracts the heart, resulting in the pumping of blood through the body.
-However, this planar wave can become unstable and the break-up of the front can result in reentry and the formation of spiral waves.
+Cardiac tissue is a prototypical example of an excitable medium, where cardiomyocytes are interconnected via gap junctions \cite{rappel2022physics}.
+Under normal conditions, a planar electrical activation front sweeps through the tissue, but under abnormal circumstances this planar wave can become unstable and the break-up of the front can result in the formation of spiral waves.
 This disorganized behavior leads to serious heart rhythm disorders, including tachycardia and fibrillation \cite{panfilov2002spiral,karma2013physics,rappel2022physics}.
+Spiral wave self-organization, however, is not limited to cardiac tissue and is a common feature of excitable media, observed in the brain cortex \cite{huang2010spiral,xu2023interacting}, multicellular aggregates \cite{sawai2005autoregulatory}, bacterial populations \cite{liu2024emergence}, and cytoskeletal filaments \cite{bourdieu1995spiral}.